 J.A.
 (Julie) Kazimer lives in Denver, CO.
 Novels include CURSES!
 A F***ed-Up Fairy Tale, Holy Socks & Dirtier Demons, Dope Sick: A Love Story and FROGGY STYLE as well as the forthcoming book, The Assassin’s Heart.
 J.A. spent years spilling drinks as a bartender and then stalked people while working as a private investigator.
-For more about Julie, visit her website and blog.
+For more about Julie, visit her website.

 Karen Duvall lives in the Pacific Northwest with her husband and four incredibly spoiled pets.
 She's an award winning author of novels and short stories and has five published books, three of which are published with Harlequin Luna.
 Karen is also a professional graphic designer who designs book covers for self-published authors and 3D graphics for computer gaming.
 She is currently working on a new contemporary fantasy series.
 For more about Karen, visit her website.